 With “The Girl Who Died / The Woman Who Lived”, we’ve officially reached the halfway point of Doctor Who’s ninth season.
 In Doctor Who, the midway point of each season usually changes the trajectory the show is on and sets up the events of the season finale to come.
 Around this point in previous seasons, the Daleks were reintroduced to the series, the Cybermen were reintroduced to the series, we discovered Harold Saxon was manipulating Martha’s family from behind the scenes, we learned just how deadly the cracks in time were, River revealed she was Amy and Rory’s daughter, Amy and Rory left the series for good, and Danny discovered Clara’s secret double life with the Doctor.
 “The Girl Who Died” maintains that tradition by introducing Ashildr, a character who will play an important role in the Doctor and Clara’s final journey together.

-“The Girl Who Died” (co-written by Steven Moffat and Jamie Mathieson) and “The Woman Who Lived” (penned by Catherine Tregenna) form a loose two-parter in the same way “A Good Man Goes To War / Let’s Kill Hitler” does in Series 6.
+“The Girl Who Died” (co-written by Steven Moffat and Jamie Mathieson, who previously penned “Mummy On The Orient Express” and “Flatline“) and “The Woman Who Lived” (written by Catherine Tregenna) form a loose two-parter in the same way “A Good Man Goes To War / Let’s Kill Hitler” does in Series 6.
 These two episodes have very different settings and supporting casts, but they explore the same overarching themes, and the second episode resolves the storyline that the first episode started.
 If I have any major criticism with this story, it’s that it can suffer from tonal whiplash.
 On the one hand, it wants to be a tragic tale about how the Doctor unwittingly ruins someone’s life in an attempt to save it; how Ashildr nearly loses her humanity and becomes so miserable that she’s willing to try to kill someone just to escape her life.
 But on the other hand, it also wants to indulge in plenty of wacky, slapstick shenanigans in the same vein as “Robot Of Sherwood“, and those two tones do not mesh together well.
 The transitions between those two moods can be pretty clunky, especially in “The Woman Who Lived”.

 In “The Girl Who Died”, the Twelfth Doctor (Peter Capaldi) and Clara get roped into a conundrum where a 9th century village of Vikings declares war on an alien race called the Mire, a war they cannot possibly win.
 “The Girl Who Died” builds upon the conflict the Doctor and Clara just dealt with in “Before The Flood“, where Clara wants the Doctor to break his own rules more often so he can save more people, while the Doctor insists they tread softly on history, since he knows what can kind of damage their meddling can cause (even unintentionally) a lot better than she does.
 He’s immensely frustrated that the Vikings insist on defending their homes and dying for their pride, no matter how much he tries to talk some sense into them.
 He wants to do more for these people himself, but he knows he shouldn’t, because of how much history could change for the worse if the Mire decide to bring their wrath down upon humanity.